Amsterdam, the Netherlands

 Cuyp’s River Landscape with Horsemen and Peasants was a stark counterpoint to all the anger and agitation.
 Cows and horses basked at golden hour in their idyllic habitat.
 It was said that this warm glow of sunlight in landscape paintings was of Italian influence.
 There might be more than a grain of truth to that claim; Dutch rural landscape, in contrast, was flatter and bleaker as I saw it from my numerous train rides around the country.

 Still life as a genre of painting originated in the Netherlands and derived from the Dutch word stilleven.
 The detailed realism of food and flowers – two of Dutch upper class’ favored indulgences – was the closest to crisp photography that a painting could muster.
 Each was a snapshot of a time long gone.
-It documented the beginnings of a long tradition of living the good life still upheld in present-day Netherlands.
+It documented the beginnings of an enduring tradition of living the good life still upheld in present-day Netherlands.

 The Rijks collection provided proof that the stylistic preference of 17th-century Dutch painters was the “lower” genres of the hierarchy.
 Most of the exhibited pieces were of regular size meant to be hung in small rooms, not grand public spaces.